-I was called upon to represent Earth and oversee an alien spaceship as ‘Guardian’.
-Who the aliens are and from where they come, I do not know.
-It is odd that they would want an Earthling and a common person at that, to have autonomy over the ship and its technology.
+Who the aliens are and from where they came, I don’t know.
+It is unusual that they would want a common person like me, to have autonomy over the ship and its technology.
 Regardless of the decision, the fact is, I am entrusted with that authority.
 The timeframe for which I am to perform this role has yet to be determined.
 During my control, I have been partnered with an alien to guide me.
 Although it was my actions that brought me to the ship, the technology I was subjected to was not my choice.
 It is important to note; one could not have happened without the other.
 Nevertheless, I chose.

-I became more aware of myself every minute since it happened— ‘life’ was no longer happening to me.
-My decision to be here meant ‘life’ was happening because of me.
-I could sense everything in my body and around me; I could actually see ‘life’ happening in me.
+I was becoming more aware of myself every minute since the alien implanted the disks in my wrist and ankles— I realized that ‘life’ was no longer happening to me.
+My decision to be here on the ship meant ‘life’ was happening because of me in the actions I took.
+I could sense and feel everything in my body and around me; the air, the vibrations.
+I can feel gravity; the ship in space in relation to Earth.
+I could actually see ‘life’ happening in me.
 The connection I had with the spaceship allowed ‘life’ to happen for me in the decisions I made as Guardian.
-The frequencies I controlled on the ship enabled me to recognize ‘life’ was happening through me.
-Such a distinction between positive and negative energy was never clearer.
-In space, the building blocks of life collected together in micro-pockets of twirling rainbows of light.
+The frequencies I partnered with and shaped on the console enabled me to recognize ‘life’ was happening through me.
+Such a distinction between positive and negative energy was never clearer to me.
+In space floating, the once invisible building blocks of life collected together in micro-pockets of twirling rainbows of light.
 They mimicked large galaxies far away.
-Large or small, I realized I was ‘life’.
+Large or small, I understood I was ‘life’.
 Yes, I was aware.

-Optimism filled me parked in space on the dark side of the moon.
-Behind me, watching me stood Jemma-we, my Guide.
-My hands moved in front of me through the controls as someone conducting an orchestra.
-I squeezed them together between operations.
-In my movements in and out, bright shaded hues followed my hands.
-Collapsing them together; colored frequencies rained down in lines, pulsating on the bridge around me, and out in space.
+While parked in space on the dark side of the moon my optimism overflowed in outward streams of colored light which was once invisible to me.
+I examined the auras around me closely to understand the meanings within the wash of frequencies— from them I learned.
+Behind me, fixed on me stood Jemma-we, my alien Guide.
+A glance at her exposed the tense twitching of her eyes moving side to side.
+Her dark eyebrows danced up and down in sequence to inner thought.
+She struggled to keep up with what I was doing.
+Unbelieving, she watched my hands move confidently in front of me through the controls as someone conducting an orchestra.
+My hands squeezed together between operations responding to the frequencies that taught me.
+In my movements in and out, bright shaded hues followed my hands in an aura that appeared alive.
+Collapsing them together; the frequencies exploded out from my hands and rained down in lines, pulsating on the ship’s bridge around me, and out into space.
 It was actual magic in my hands, mind, and what I could see.
-The life-altering changes were from alien technology coalescing with me.
+The life-altering changes were from the alien technology coalescing with me.

 “You are seeing frequencies clearly,” Jemma-we asked.